gianlazz/Lazztech.Cloud/GianDevNotes.md

             }
 ```

 Okay so opening an interactive terminal in the webfrontend container with `docker exec -it f1c767df6163 sh` and running `curl c29edb6f84c8/api/values` returns the results from the api in the other contianer. `c29edb6f84c8` is one of the aliases in the network above.
 Running `curl lazztech.ObsidianPresences.vision.microservice.webapi/api/values` also works!
+I wonder if the problem is that I was specifying the ports wrong?
+Because I think it just uses port 80 in the curl statment since port 80 is the default.
+Yeah if I leave it without a port it works or if I specify port 80 it works but that's it.

+Yay! `string Baseurl = "http://c29edb6f84c8/";` worked!